 As some regions are looking ahead to a parched, dry summer, a lot of people might be reconsidering the idea of planting a vegetable garden at all.
 When the weather is hot and rainfall scarce, vegetable gardens can really fail to thrive.
-Implement some of these drought resistant methods in your gardening plans to harvest food from your backyard in spite of the climate.
+Implement some of these drought resistant crops and methods in your gardening plans to harvest food from your backyard in spite of the climate.

 Use drought resistant methods when planting a vegetable garden

 If you’re not ready to completely throw in the towel, there are a number of tactics to consider that will still allow you to harvest fresh veggies from your backyard garden.
 Choosing drought and heat tolerant veggies is just one solution.
 [Check out these heat tolerant vegetables if you’re facing a drought situation in your region.]